InspiryThemes/realhomes-docs/docs/import-demo.md

 Visit your site, and you will find your site working like the theme demo.

-For any assistance, Kindly register/login at our [support website](https://support.inspirythemes.com/login-register/) and [ask your question](https://support.inspirythemes.com/ask-question/) over there.
-So that our support team can assist you properly.
+For any assistance, Kindly register/login at our [support website](https://support.inspirythemes.com/login-register/) and [ask your question](https://support.inspirythemes.com/ask-question/) so our support team can assist you properly.